 Maybe the problem is that blogs are dead or that writing is a niche market who already has plenty of established voices.

-Maybe my style does appeal to a ‘general’ audience.
+Maybe my style doesn’t appeal to a ‘general’ audience.

-Maybe I just need to get better at SEO or I ‘just’ need to pen an international best-seller than gets adapted into a Netflix series.
+Maybe I just need to get better at SEO or I ‘just’ need to pen an international best-seller that gets adapted into a Netflix series.
 (Why didn’t I think of that before?)